mogobanyamwaro/kubernetes-set-up/Readme.md

-Sure!
-Here's a sample README file that provides an overview of the deployments and services for MongoDB and the web application:
+README file that provides an overview of the deployments and services for MongoDB and the web application:

 # README